Visitors are welcome at any Sunday morning service.

 We regularly share a fellowship potluck meal the third Sunday of every month.
 Visitors are welcome to stay for the meal with no obligation to bring their own food.

-We welcome visitors at our midweek services.
+We welcome visitors at our midweek services during the summer.
 We often spend some time singing, reading the scriptures, and praying together.
-These are typically held on the first and third Wednesdays of each month.
+These are typically held on the first and third Wednesdays of the summer months.

-Youth activities are usually scheduled one per week.
-Each month the youth committee plans events such as prayer and share times, guys’ and girls’ groups, a recreational activity, a mission-oriented activity, and a social event.
+Activities for young people ages 15+ are usually scheduled one per week.
+A youth committee that includes two sponsor couples and several youth representatives plans events such as prayer and share times, guys’ and girls’ groups, a recreational activity, a mission-oriented activity, and a social event.
 The youth calendar is available here.

 The women of the church meet for service projects, often mid-day on Wednesdays.
-They also organize occasional activities for the women in the evenings, hosted by one or more women.
+They also organize occasional activities for the women in the evenings.
 These are posted to our calendar as they are planned.

 Some visitors are concerned about fitting in or embarrassing themselves (or us!) when they visit.
 We welcome anyone who is seeking Jesus.

 - We pass offering baskets on Sunday mornings during our worship service, but no one is obligated to give.

 - Unlike some conservative Mennonite congregations, men and women do not sit separately for the service.
 We usually sit as families, with young people often sitting near the front and families sitting toward the back to reduce distractions from young children.